-Other Correspondence - not filed as Exhibits 14 Medical Report Access only to Crown counsel, accused, defence counsel (including and the probation officer assigned to the matter, unless psychiatric report) otherwise ordered by Court. relating to an accused 15 Pardon No access to court file after a record suspension/pardon has been granted.
+Other Correspondence not filed as Exhibits 14 Medical Report Access only to Crown counsel, accused, defence counsel (including and the probation officer assigned to the matter, unless psychiatric report) otherwise ordered by Court. relating to an accused 15 Pardon No access to court file after a record suspension/pardon has been granted.
 However, a procedure is available for record suspended/pardoned offenders to obtain access to their own record suspended/pardoned court file.
 Inquiries in this regard can be made at a court registry.
-16a Presentence / Access only to Crown counsel, defence counsel, accused, 10a Probation Report and the probation officer assigned to the matter, unless 4.01 otherwise ordered by Court.
-16b Gladue Report No access unless otherwise ordered by Court.
-17 Pre-Trial Access only to Crown counsel, defence counsel, and Conference accused to Pre-Trial Conference Report and Form 2, Records (CRIM 12 unless otherwise ordered by the Court.
-Practice Direction) 18a Production Orders For trials of sexual offences, an accused person may apply to Third Parties 💙 to the trial judge for an order requiring a third party to bring (Sexual Offences) to court confidential records concerning the complainant or () witness such as medical, psychiatric and education records.
-Under ss.
+16a Presentence / Access only to Crown counsel, defence counsel, accused, 1.00 Probation Report and the probation officer assigned to the matter, unless obation Roport otherwise ordered by Court.
+16b Gladue Report 17 Pre-Trial No access unless otherwise ordered by Court. '' Conference Access only to Crown counsel, defence counsel, and accused to Pre-Trial Conference Report and Form 2, Records (CRIM 12 unless otherwise ordered by the Court.
+Practice Direction) 18a Production Orders For trials of sexual offences, an accused person may apply Ioa to Third Parties (Sexual Offences) to the trial judge for an order requiring a third party to bring (Sexual Offerices) to court confidential records concerning the complainant or witness such as medical, psychiatric and education records.
+Under an OZO A and OZO C of the Original Code the Under ss.
 278.4 and 278.6 of the Criminal Code the application proceedings are heard in camera (in a closed courtroom) with the public excluded.
 As a result, there is no public access to the documents filed in relation to the application or the hearing.
 Section 278.9 also imposes, depending on the circumstances, various publication bans in relation to the documents, evidence, and the judge's determination and reasons.
 18b Production Orders Members of the public, including the media, can inspect under production orders under ss.
-487.014-487.018 of the นานยา
+487.014-487.018 of the ss.
+487.014-487.018 of the Criminal Code